-INF ORMATION COST FREQUENCY 1.
+INFORMATION COST FREQUENCY 1.
 ORPES Report No Cost Accounting Period 2.
-2.National Payroll Hours Summary Report No Cost Accounting Period 3.
+National Payroll Hours Summary Report No Cost Accounting Period 3.
 200 Man Year Report No Cost Accounting Period 4.
 Listing of Associate Offices, Districts, Areas No Cost Accounting Period 5.
-Dues Check Off With Full First Name and Union Anniversary Date No Cost Pay Period
+Dues Check Off With Full First Name and Union Anniversary Date No Cost Pay Period 6.

-IN FORMATION COST FREQUENCY 6.
 Safety Data from Form 1769 employee identification; with scrambled social security numbers) Actual cost not to ex- ceed \$2500 Annual 7.
 Financial and Operations Statement Summary No Cost Accounting Period

-Additionally, in January of each year of this Agreement, the Postal Service shall provide the Union, at its request, with a computer tape containing the information it agreed to provide it on its membership in 2011 from the following files:
+Additionally, in January of each year of this Agreement, the Postal Service shall provide the Union, at its request, with electronic communication containing the information it agreed to provide it on its membership in 2016 from the following files: